enigs/rust-actix-sqlx-graphql-boilerplate/README.md

 ### 11/16/2023:
 1. Added main `Cargo.toml` file (I forgot to include this one before).
 2. Added scheduler library using actix's actor system.
-Initialization is under `backend/server/mod.rs` and the scheduler is under `backend/server/main.rs`.
+Initialization is under `backend/server/src/main.rs` and the scheduler is under `library/src/scheduler/mod.rs`.

+### 11/17/2023:
+1. Completed cli tool helper to generate this base boilerplate code.
+You can check this repo [https://github.com/enigs/gen](https://github.com/enigs/gen) for more information.